Directed by: Alain Deruelle (as A.W. Steeve)/Olivier Mathot (uncredited)/Julio Pérez Tabernero (uncredited)

 A lot more nothing happens for about 20 minutes.
 When mom and dad start making the trek to get their daughter, the bad guys (and girl) run with the kid, finally seeing what happened to their evil friend.
 (Oh, we see the aftermath?
 Eff that.)

 This is an unrelentingly (and unintentionally) silly movie.
 The “natives” look like the filmmakers just went to some Spanish neighborhood, put up signs that said, “we need dudes who will jump around in loincloths and makeup while chanting in gibberish” and they took the first 25 dudes who signed up.
 They all look completely different from one another (as opposed to being uniformly tribe-like) and…they’re all guys!
-There’s not a single female in the entire tribe!
+There’s not a single woman in the entire tribe!
 Do they procreate by eating flesh?
 There are little boys, so there MUST be some procreation’ goin’ on.

 (There does appear to be one woman, but I’m not sure.
 She’s dancing in a cloud of smoke and I can’t tell if it’s a woman or a long-haired dude.
 We’ll call her Smurfette.)

 According to imdb.com, this movie was really only put on the Nasties list because it had the word “cannibal” in the title.
 It was un-banned in 1985 because someone actually watched it and decided that it wasn’t nearly Nasty enough to be a Nasty.
 That may be true, but two scenes make it not for the feint of heart: the chow-down scenes at the beginning and end of the movie are fairly gross, if pretty obviously fake.
 Other than that…maybe the leftovers of the rapist?
 I dunno.
 That’s even pretty tame.

 It does, however, show that even cannibals have hearts.
 They don’t eat the little girl and even return her to her parents.
 These cannibals only eat bad people!